mattgonzalez/JUCEDirect2DTest/README.md

 # JUCE Direct2D Test

-This repository is a companion for the JUCE Direct2D beta renderer.
+This repository is a companion for the JUCE Direct2D renderer.
 It contains small PIPs intended to demonstrate and test the renderer along with documentation in the repository wiki.

 Each PIP is a single header file that you can load into the JUCE Projucer and automatically generate a project.
 Just open the PIP with the Projucer, or drag-and-drop the PIP onto the Projucer app.